gnulnx/anouman/README.md

         anouman --deploy example.com.tar.gz

 Follow the intructions when this command finishes to update/source your .bash_profile.
 You should now have your web site deployed behind nginx/gunicorn.
-However you will still need to finish the remaining steps to get your site up and running correctly.
+Your projects system packages are now located in the default virtualenv wrapper location */home/anouman/.virtualenvs/example.com*.
+If you are unfamiliar with the  [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/) I highly recommend taking a little time to become familiar with it.

+Anouman has also modified your STATIC_ROOT and MEDIA_ROOT variables to point to *example.com/static* and *example.com/media* respectively.
+In addition ./manage.py collectstatic has been run as well.

+Your site should now be running behind nginx/gunicon with static files properly being servered, however you still have a few steps remaining before everything will work correctly.

 **STep 4:** Ensure your database settings are correct.

 Your site should now be deployed into a directory called */home/anouman/example.com*.
 Your original django project can be found in *example.com/src*.
 Please update the DATABASE section of settings.py so that it points to your database.
 If it was a MySQL or Postgres DB running on localhost then you may only need to populate the database.
 If it was MySQL or Postgres on a remotely accessible database then you likely have nothing to do.

 If you are using an sqlite database then I recommend you create example.com/DB and copy your sqlite database into this directory.
-If you are folling along with the tutorial then you would change the DATABASE NAME section in your settings.py file to  /home/anouman/example.com/DB/{name_of_your_db}
+If you are following along with the tutorial then you would change the DATABASE NAME section in your settings.py file to  /home/anouman/example.com/DB/{name_of_your_db}

 **Step 5**  Explore Anouman Shell Commands

-Assuming you updated and sourced .bash_profile at the end of the deployment step you will now have a few shell commands that were appended to the end of your sites virtualenv activate script.
+Assuming you updated and sourced .bash_profile at the end of the deployment step you will now have a few shell commands that were appended to the end of your sites virtualenv activate script which is locate in .
 For instance to check the status of gunicorn/nginx type:

     site status